ibm-cloud-docs/bare-metal/mount-iso-bare-metal-server.md

 ### Linux and Windows
 Follow the steps below to mount an ISO with IPMIView.
 1. Through a support ticket, request that your server boots their Virtual CD-ROM as the first device.
 Each device must boot from their associated virtual CD-ROM.
 You can revert this setting after you install the OS.
 * Establish a VPN Connection to [VPN](http://www.softlayer.com/VPN-Access).
-If you are using Microsoft Internet Explorer, make sure to include .softlayer.com in your Trusted Sites list and keep your JAVA up to date.
+If you are using Microsoft Internet Explorer, make sure to include .softlayer.com and .cloud.ibm.com in your Trusted Sites list and keep your JAVA up to date.
 * Copy ISO Media to NAS or Windows CIFS Server.
   * Connect to your Linux jumpbox using SSH.
   * Mount NAS share on your Linux jumpbox: